Tunguska event: Scientific investigation

-During the following 10 years, there were three more expeditions to the area.
-Kulik found several dozens of little "pothole" bogs, each 10 to 50 m in diameter, that he thought might be meteoric craters.
+During the next 10 years, there were three more expeditions to the area.
+Kulik found several dozen little "pothole" bogs, each 10 to 50 m in diameter, that he thought might be meteoric craters.
 After a laborious exercise in draining one of these bogs (the so-called "Suslov's crater", 32 m in diameter), he found an old tree stump on the bottom, ruling out the possibility that it was a meteoric crater.
 In 1938, Kulik arranged for an aerial photographic survey of the area covering the central part of the leveled forest (250 km2).
-The original negatives of these aerial photographs (1,500 negatives, each 18 by 18 cm) were burned in 1975 by order of Yevgeny Krinov, then Chairman of the Committee on Meteorites of the USSR Academy of Sciences, as part of an initiative to dispose of flammable nitrate film.
-Positive prints were preserved for further study in the Russian city of Tomsk.
+The original negatives of these aerial photographs (1,500 negatives, each 18 by 18 cm) were burned in 1975 by order of Yevgeny Krinov, then Chairman of the Committee on Meteorites of the USSR Academy of Sciences, as part of an initiative to dispose of increasingly flammable nitrate film.
+Positive prints were preserved for further study in Tomsk.

 Expeditions sent to the area in the 1950s and 1960s found microscopic silicate and magnetite spheres in siftings of the soil.
 Similar spheres were predicted to exist in the felled trees, although they could not be detected by contemporary means.
 Later expeditions did identify such spheres in the resin of the trees.
 Chemical analysis showed that the spheres contained high proportions of nickel relative to iron, which is also found in meteorites, leading to the conclusion they were of extraterrestrial origin.
-The concentration of the spheres in different regions of the soil was also found to be consistent with the expected distribution of debris from a meteoroid air burst.
+The concentration of the spheres in different regions of the soil was also found to be consistent with the expected distribution of debris from a meteor air burst.
 Later studies of the spheres found unusual ratios of numerous other metals relative to the surrounding environment, which was taken as further evidence of their extraterrestrial origin.

 Chemical analysis of peat bogs from the area also revealed numerous anomalies considered consistent with an impact event.
-The isotopic signatures of carbon, hydrogen, and nitrogen at the layer of the bogs corresponding to 1908 were found to be inconsistent with the isotopic ratios measured in the adjacent layers, and this abnormality was not found in bogs located outside the area.
+The isotopic signatures of carbon, hydrogen, and nitrogen at the layer of the bogs corresponding to 1908 were found to be inconsistent with the isotopic ratios measured in the adjacent layers, and this abnormality was not found in bogs outside the area.
 The region of the bogs showing these anomalous signatures also contains an unusually high proportion of iridium, similar to the iridium layer found in the Cretaceous–Paleogene boundary.
 These unusual proportions are believed to result from debris from the falling body that deposited in the bogs.
 The nitrogen is believed to have been deposited as acid rain, a suspected fallout from the explosion.